doctoon/boyclicker/README.md

 <br>
 ## Changelog
 MORE COMING SOON !!
+# Update 1.6: Mobile Support !!!!
+All this update does is fix some major bugs that prevented most mobile devices from working. <br>
+there may still be bugs [as the [acknowledged bugs](acknologed-bugs) suggest. ]
 # Update 1.5: merry clikmas
 ##### Released on December 24th 2024.
 From **Discord Descent > #📢・Announcements**:<br>